PortfolioJankowski/JirryProject/README.md

 # JirryProject
- JIRRY is a dynamic project management application built with Delphi, designed for efficient project
+ JIRRY is a dynamic project management application built with Delphi, designed for efficient project.

 JIRRY is a dynamic project management application built with Delphi, designed for efficient project organization and collaboration.
 It seamlessly connects to a relational database (mngDB) that houses